PURPOSE: To provide assistance to refugees, asylees, parolees and victims of trafficking with emergencies, health issues, and cultural adjustment

 CHURCH ENGAGEMENT: Churches could engage in trainings on how to assist refugees to connect to needed resources.
 Partner with the ethnic churches in teaching about the US policies and completing applications for assistance for their own ethnic groups.
 Partner with individual families who have special needs.
 Small groups could join in community development projects that train refugees with life skills.
 Examples are cooking, paying bills, organizing paper work etc.

-Contact: Please contact Katie Mathis using our contact form for any further questions using case management category.
+Contact: Please contact Jonathan Parsons using our contact form for any further questions using case management category.